FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

         - switch to the Troublehsoot tab and expect to see the `plugin-beta` warning indicated on the table.
     - view the site: expect to see all of those integration plugins doing their thing with no missing icons
     - deactivate all of those integration testing plugins and activate `plugin-epsilon`: expect a fatal error admin notice in the admin UI, but it should not crash WordPress or throw an exception with stack trace in the browser.
+- deactivate `plugin-gamma` and try several of those things again (without its garbage data in the API responses)
 - with Use a Kit
     - Add a real API Token from a real fontawesome.com account
     - Select a kit that uses svg tech